Estimated read time: 15 minutes

-I talked with Chris Dayley a conversion optimization executive with of www.smart-cro.com about this on this podcast episode.
-One thing that stood out to me in this discussion was the importance of optimizing, testing and trying things constantly.
+I talked with Chris Dayley a conversion optimization executive of www.smart-cro.com, about this on this podcast episode.
+One thing that stood out to me in this discussion was the importance of optimizing, testing, and trying things constantly.

 Chris shared the example of when he increased organic traffic to a site a decade ago or so.
 One would think that conversions would go up at the same rate.
 But they didn’t.
 The conversion paths weren’t as optimized as the SEO strategy.
 With that, the SEO worked, but the conversions didn’t follow.

-The same holds true to internal communications.
-Use some best practices and communicate often with your teams and allow the appropriate and useful feedback loop.
+The same holds true for internal communications.
+Use some best practices, often communicate with your teams, and allow the appropriate and useful feedback loop.

 Measure what can get you fired